 Northern Metropolitan Westchester, Rockland, Orange, Putnam, Dutchess, Sullivan, Ulster $15,024

-The divisor used is the one for the region where the nursing facility is located, not where the applicant lived prior to admission.
-A $150,000 gift made within the look-back, applied against an admission to an NYC nursing home, generates a penalty of 9.81 months ($150,000 ÷ $15,282).
+The divisor used is the one for the region where the nursing facility is located, not where the applicant lived before admission.
+A $150,000 gift made within the look-back, applied against an admission to a New York City nursing home, generates a penalty of about 9.8 months ($150,000 divided by the $15,282 NYC divisor).

 Estate Recovery: Probate-Only